center-for-threat-informed-defense/adversary_emulation_library/micro_emulation_plans/README.md

 ## Notice

-Release number CT0054

 Copyright 2022 MITRE Engenuity.
 Approved for public release.
-Document number XXXXX
+Document number CT0054

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the